sarahm072/master_mind/README.md

-# Jeu Mester mind
+# Game Master mind
-Master mind est un jeu de sociétè pour deux joueurs dont le but est trouver un code (couleur et position de 5 pions ) en 10 coups.
+Mastermind is a board game for two players whose goal is to find a code (color and position of 5 pegs) in 10 turns.
-## Faire de jeu
+## Make game

-Cette jeu a été créé à l'aide des fonctions suivantes
+This game was created using the following functions.

-- la fonction recouper_proposition() qui récupère la proposition du décodeur
+- The function "recouper_proposition()" retrieves the decoder's guess.

 '''